First of His Name

 "First of His Name" is the fifth episode of the fourth season of HBO's medieval fantasy television series Game of Thrones.
 The 35th episode overall, it was written by series co-creators David Benioff and D. B. Weiss, and directed by Michelle MacLaren.
 It aired on May 4, 2014.

 In the episode, Tommen Baratheon is crowned as the new king of the Seven Kingdoms; Petyr "Littlefinger" Baelish and Sansa Stark arrive at the Eyrie and are welcomed by Lysa Arryn; Daenerys Targaryen decides to stay in Meereen; and Jon Snow leads an attack on the Night's Watch mutineers at Craster's Keep.
 The title of the episode refers to a phrase used during Tommen Baratheon's coronation, as "King Tommen of the House Baratheon, First of His Name."
 The episode received critical acclaim, with many praising the scene between Baelish and Lysa which reveals a big moment of the series' story, as well as the climactic battle sequence.
 It set a new viewership record, where it was seen by 7.16 million viewers during its initial airing in the United States.

 Plot

 In King's Landing

 Tommen is crowned as king, the first of his name and Cersei decides that he will soon marry Margaery.
 Tywin tells Cersei that the gold mines in the Westerlands ran dry years ago and that they are deeply indebted to the Iron Bank, but the union of the houses of Lannister and Tyrell will help rectify this problem.
 Cersei asks Oberyn to send a ship back to Sunspear as a gift for Myrcella.

 In the Vale

 Petyr and Sansa arrive in the Vale.
 At the Bloody Gate, Petyr tells the guards that Sansa is his niece Alayne.
-Lysa reveals that she poisoned her husband at Petyr's instigation before the two are hurriedly married.
+Lysa reveals that she poisoned her husband, Jon Arryn, at Petyr's instigation before the two are hurriedly married.
 Lysa accuses Sansa of sleeping with Petyr, but Sansa promises her aunt that she is a virgin.
-Lysa calms down before adding that when Tyrion dies, Sansa will marry Robin.
+Lysa calms down before adding that when Tyrion dies, Sansa will marry her son Robin.